-1. Does your medical school and/or institution have an Office of Sustainability?
+1. D 1.
+Does your medical school and/or institution have an Office of Sustainability?
 3 Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
 If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital and/or medical school.
 2 There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of medical school and/or hospital sustainability.
-1 There are no salaried sustainability staff, but there is a sustainability task force or committee 0 There are no staff members or task force responsible for overseeing campus sustainability

-At Sheffield Medical School, there is no office of sustainability.
+1 There are no salaried sustainability staff, but there is a sustainability task force or committee 0 There are no staff members or task force responsible for overseeing campus sustainability At Sheffield Medical School, there is no office of sustainability.
 However, there is a sustainability committee which is University wide which is made up of unpaid staff and students.
-There are discussions undergoing within the Medical School to introduce a director of Sustainability in the future.
+There are discussions ongoing within the Medical School to introduce a director of Sustainability in the future.

-2. Does your medical school and/or institution have a stated goal of carbon neutrality by 2050?
-4 The medical school is already carbon neutral.
-3 Yes, there is a stated carbon neutrality goal and the medical school has a well-defined and adequate plan in place to achieve this goal.
-2 Yes, there is a stated carbon neutrality goal, but the medical school has not created a plan to reach that goal or the plan is inadequate.
+2. How ambitious is your medical school/institution's plan to reduce its own carbon footprint?
+4 The institution has a stated goal of carbon neutrality by 2030 or earlier and the medical school / institution has a well-defined and adequate plan in place to achieve this goal.
+3 Yes, there is a stated carbon neutrality goal by at least 2040 and the medical school/institution has a well-defined and adequate plan in place to achieve this goal.
+2 Yes, there is a stated carbon neutrality goal by at least 2040, but the medical school/institution has not created a plan to reach that goal or the plan is inadequate.
 1 There is a CO2 emission reduction goal, but it is not one of carbon neutrality.
 0 There is no stated goal for reduction of CO2 emissions.

 The Medical School is encompassed in the wider University of Sheffield sustainable strategy.
 The sustainability strategy even aims to reach carbon neutrality goals by 2038 (with the campus being net 0 by 2030).
 The actual strategy is seemingly well thought out and planned in a comprehensive document with a separate action plan.

 3. Do buildings/infrastructure used by the medical school for teaching (not including the hospital) utilize renewable energy?
-3\ Yes medical school buildings are 100% powered by renewable energy Medical school buildings source >80% of energy needs from off-site and/or on-site renewable energy.
-Medical school buildings source >20% of energy needs from off-site and/or on-site renewable energy.
-Medical school buildings source >20% of energy needs from off-site and/or on-site renewable energy.

-Sheffield Medical school is attached the the Royal Hallamshire Hospital which is run by the Sheffield Teaching Hospitals Trust.
+3 Yes medical school buildings are 100% powered by renewable energy 2 Medical school buildings source >80% of energy needs from off-site and/or on-site renewable energy.
+1 Medical school buildings source >20% of energy needs from off-site and/or on-site renewable energy.
+0 Medical school buildings source <20% of energy needs from off-site and/or on-site renewable energy.
+Sheffield Medical school is attached to the Royal Hallamshire Hospital which is run by the Sheffield Teaching Hospitals Trust.
 As a result of which, the Medical School facilities are all rented from the Hallamshire Hospital - including the energy.
 According to Peter Townsend from the estates department at the trust - all of the energy used by the trust is from a renewable energy provider which they pay a premium for.
 So the Medical School pays the Trust for the energy they use, which comes from renewable sources.
 However, there are no on-site renewable sources.

-4. Are sustainable building practices utilized for new and old buildings on the medical school campus, with design and construction of new buildings and remodeling of old buildings conforming to a published rating system or sustainable building code/guideline?
+4. Are sustainable building practices utilized for new and old buildings on the medical school campus, with design and construction of new buildings and remodeling of old buildings conforming to a published sustainability rating system or building code/guideline?